Diabetes is a common disease that many people develop during their lifetime.

 - Avoiding alcohol.

-If you have diabetes, then it is incredibly important to take care of your feet.
+If you have diabetes, then it is incredibly important to practice diabetic foot care..
 Neuropathy and poor circulation can make feeling and fighting any infection in your feet difficult.

 Severe ulcers can form from small cuts or infections and can lead to amputation.
 Diabetics have the highest risk of foot amputation.